 Editor’s Pick: ASUS Zenwatch 2

-Among all the affordable smartwatches (anything under $150), the Asus Zenwatch 2 appears to be the greatest deal you can get if you’re looking for a smartwatch that balances functionality, style, and durability.
+Among all the affordable smartwatches, the Asus Zenwatch 2 appears to be the greatest deal you can get if you’re looking for a smartwatch that balances functionality, style, and durability.
 Given its price, it’s rare to find something that’s impressively built, considering that it has an IP67 water and dust resistant rating, a Cornilla Gorilla Glass 3 screen and a strong build.
 It’s pretty close to the specs of your average iPhone.
 Plus, its charges faster than most smartwatches (60% in 15 minutes) and has a decent battery life that can last up to 48 hours.
 Its square screen is thin and it pairs up with a leather strap and voila, it looks fashionable enough.
 Functionality is also not an issue since it works with most apps.
 It’s a great deal worthy of your consideration.

 It’s a tough choice between Asus Zenwatch 2 and the Motorola Moto 360.
 Both are strongly built and are highly functional.
 The Motorola Moto 360 might have a minor glitch when it comes to battery life but its aesthetic quality is really irresistible.
 The Motorola Moto 360 is pleasing to the eye.
-However, while both are equally great smartwatches, I have to place a higher rank for the Zenwatch 2 because of their price difference.
+However, while both are equally great smartwatches, I placed a higher rank for the Zenwatch 2 because of their price difference.